 Think Carefully About Light Sources

 When the office is a former spare bedroom, it may not have benefited from much natural light before.
 Unless you’ve got some serious blinds on the window(s) blocking out the sun, it’ll be a consistent problem.
 Use a combination of brighter overhead lighting, standing lamps that reflect light onto the walls and ceiling, and maybe a desk lamp.
-It’s easy to forget that large offices have bright fluorescent or LED lights that provides plenty of illumination.
+It’s easy to forget that large offices have bright fluorescent or LED lights that provide plenty of illumination.
 This is often lacking at home.

 Use Comfortable Chairs, Not Flashy Ones